Exabyte-io/documentation/docs/materials-designer/header-menu/advanced.md

 # Advanced Menu

-Advanced features of the Materials Designer interface can be accessed through the `Advanced` menu in the top header bar, which fits within the general context of the interface as follows.
+Advanced features of the Materials Designer interface can be accessed through the `Advanced` menu in the top header bar, which fits within the general context of the interface as follows:

 <img src="/images/advanced-menu.png"/>